aws-samples/amazon-mq-migration-from-ibm-mq/step-5.md

 # Completion

 Congratulations, you've successfully completed step 5!
-You can move on to [Step 6: Terminate and delete all resources](/step-6.md)
+You can move on to [Step 6: Benchmarking Amazon MQ broker](/step-6.md)

 [Return the the sample landing page](/README.md)